 The Galápagos Islands are a truly magical place.
-They deserve a spot on every adventure traveler’s bucket list for their gorgeous landscapes and world renown wildlife.
+They deserve a spot on every adventure traveler’s bucket list for their gorgeous landscapes and world-renowned wildlife.

-San Cristóbal, Galápagos is not the most famous island of the archipelago, but it is certainly special.
-It is the easternmost island and was formed by a number of volcanos that melded together before going extinct.
-It was the first island the Darwin ever visited when he first came to the Galápagos.
+San Cristóbal, Galápagos is not the most famous island of the archipelago, but it is undoubtedly a special place.
+It is the easternmost island, formed by several volcanos that melded together before going extinct.
+It was the first island Darwin ever visited when he first came to the Galápagos.

-While visiting the Galápagos, we had the chance to explore four different islands and each of them had something special to offer.
-San Cristóbal, Galápagos was easily one of our favourites.
-We spend a lot of time exploring both on land and below the sea and can highly recommend a visit for anyone who’s up for an adventure.
+On our first trip to the Galápagos, we had the chance to explore four different islands, and each of them had something unique to offer.
+San Cristobal was easily one of our favourites.
+We spent a lot of time exploring both on land and below the sea and highly recommend a visit for anyone who’s up for an adventure.

 Things To Do on San Cristóbal Island

 San Cristobal is brimming with fun activities and offers a unique natural and human history.
 From scuba diving to hiking your way around craters, there are many things to do in San Cristobal Island.

 When visiting the island, you certainly will see a few sea lions.
 In fact, San Cristobal Island has the largest colony of sea lions in all of the Galapagos—earning it the name “Sea Lion Island.”
 The sea lions can are spotted dominating the beaches, docks and old boats around the island.

 The best way to get up close and personal with some of these friendly creatures is to dive right in!
 Go for a swim at Playa de Oro or Playa Mann Beach, and you’re likely to see them in their natural habitat.
 Or, just cruise the seafront promenade in Puerto Baquerizo Moreno as sea lions can be seen basking in the sun on the benches.

 Biking was one of our main activities on San Cristóbal Island.
 It’s a great way to get a new perspective on the island that most people never see while traveling via bus or cruise ship.